 - Heterotrophic Bacteria: Bacteria that cannot synthesize its own food and is dependent on complex organic substances for nutrition.
 The heterotrophs in the aquariums mineralize the organic waste (break down the uneaten food, fish waste, dead plant matter, etc. into ammonia).

-Contrary to popular belief, it is commonly the heterotrophs which are seen in our bacterial blooms, not our trusted autotroph nitrifiers.
+It is more common that the heterotrophs are seen in bacterial blooms, not the trusted autotroph nitrifiers.

 It is the heterotrophs which are primarily responsible for creating the "bio-film" (slimy residue found on the tank walls and ornaments) which builds up in the "new water" aquarium.

 The heterotrophs are generally bigger than the autotrophs and therefore don't attach themselves to surfaces with the same ease.
 They also reproduce much more quickly.
 Heterotrophs can reproduce in around 15 to 20 minutes, whereas autotrophs can take up to 24 hours to reproduce.

 In a newly set-up aquarium, the heterotrophs get to work quicker than the autotrophs, causing the "cycling bloom" so often seen.
 Blooms are almost certainly heterotrophic if they are caused by a build-up of organic waste in the substrate, which most, if not all, are.

 Bacterial blooms are common in tanks with apparently no organics present (for example, where all that is in the tank is water and ammonia for a fishless cycle).
 This is caused by the dechlorination of the water suddenly enabling the water to support bacterial populations.
 The heterotrophs immediately get to work on the organics in the water itself.
 The severity of the bloom and even whether a bloom happens at all is dependant upon the level of organics contained in the water supply.

 Most of the bacteria in the aquarium are aerobic, as it is an oxygen dominated environment and these bacteria require lots of oxygen.
 When the heterotrophic bacteria bloom into the water column and switch to their aerobic state, this is a big drain on the oxygen content of the water.